 What can we do to prevent or relieve them?

-The next section in this guide is Follow-up Care.
+The next section in this guide is Follow-Up Care.
 It explains the importance of checkups after cancer treatment is finished.
-You may use the menu to choose a different section to read in this guide.
+Use the menu to choose a different section to read in this guide.